-SUVs are incredibly popular among UK drivers.
-After the launch of the Nissan Qashqai, they swiftly became the fastest-selling segment of the UK car market, killing off many estate cars and MPVs that had once ruled the roost.
-As a result, today there’s a long list of great used family SUVs that are available for under £10,000.
+The 2010s were dominated by the family SUV in the same way the ’90s were the heyday of the coupe.
+After the launch of the Nissan Qashqai, SUVs swiftly became the fastest-selling segment of the UK car market, killing off many estate cars and MPVs that had once ruled the family car roost.
+As a result, a long list of great used family SUVs are now available for under £10,000.

-The market is awash with a broad range of SUV choices these days, allowing you to easily find a car that meets your lifestyle, budget and driving preferences.
+The market is awash with a broad range of SUV choices, allowing you to quickly find a car that meets your lifestyle, budget and driving preferences.
 The sheer number of options in the classifieds can make it difficult to thin down your choices, though, so here are some of the top used SUV choices in today’s used car market if your budget is less than £10,000.

 The best used SUVs for under £10,000